Eugene Center for Anxiety and Stress

 Postdoctoral Residency Program

-Eugene Center for Anxiety and Stress (ECAS) will have 3 openings across two Tracks for the 2023-2024 academic year.
-Our postdoctoral residency is designed for those seeking careers in clinical practice settings and is guided by the scientist-practitioner model.
-Applications are due December 23, 2022 at 5pm.
+Eugene Center for Anxiety and Stress’ (ECAS) postdoctoral residency is designed for those seeking careers in clinical practice settings and is guided by the scientist-practitioner model.

 Program Details